TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 *	comparative and superlative forms of adjectives and adverbs (the best, the greatest, the cheapest)
 *	addressing the reader (usage of 2nd person)

-*Note*: Even if the text promotes a *free* product, it is still regarded as promotion (it promotes for instance the benefits of certain foods).
+> ❕ Even if the text promotes a *free* product, it is still regarded as promotion (it promotes for instance the benefits of certain foods).

-*Note*: If the text is an review (the author conveys her/his personal experience with the product), it is regarded as Opinion and not Promotion, although it could have some promotional features.
+> ❕ If the text is an review (the author conveys her/his personal experience with the product), it is regarded as Opinion and not Promotion, although it could have some promotional features.

 Examples: advertisement, description with intent to sell, e-shop.